colinchnews/colinchnews.github.io/_posts/2023/09/19/2023-09-19-07-58-20-675852-national-burger-day-a-look-at-the-burgers-rise-to-fame.md

 ---
 layout: post
-title: ""National Burger Day: A Look at the Burger's Rise to Fame""
+title: "National Burger Day: A Look at the Burger's Rise to Fame"
 description: " "
 date: 2023-09-19
 tags: [burger, NationalBurgerDay]